radareorg/radare.org/gsoc/2020/ideas.md

 Radare2 will be able to reuse any architecture module that has been created for the Ghidra framework.

 ### Assess requirements for midterm/final evaluation
-- 1st term: The basic asm and anal plugins are implemented and disassembly in text form is displayed through radare2's default disassembly pipeline.
+- 1st term: The basic RAsm and RAnal plugins are implemented and disassembly in text form is displayed through radare2's default disassembly pipeline.
 Partial instruction semantics information is provided by the anal plugin.
-- 2nd term: The anal plugin provides all information about instruction semantics to perform automatic analysis.
+- 2nd term: The RAnal plugin provides all information about instruction semantics to perform automatic analysis.
 - Final term: Regression- and Unit Tests are written.
 (Optional: P-code to ESIL translation is implemented)

 ### Mentors